one agent,

 clone & convert into every detected tool

-$ morf list
+$ morf list --all

 see what's installed, in every tool